 Los Angeles Dodgers

-Ross Stripling has thrown 3,005 pitches that have been tracked by the PITCHf/x system between 2016 and 2017, including pitches thrown in the MLB Regular Season, the MLB Postseason and Spring Training.
-In 2017, he has relied primarily on his Fourseam Fastball (93mph) and Slider (89mph), also mixing in a Curve (81mph) and Change (85mph).
-He also rarely throws a Sinker (91mph).
+Ross Stripling has thrown 3,200 pitches that have been tracked by the PITCHf/x system between 2016 and 2018, including pitches thrown in the MLB Regular Season, the MLB Postseason and Spring Training.
+In 2018, he has relied primarily on his Slider (88mph) and Fourseam Fastball (93mph), also mixing in a Curve (81mph) and Change (86mph).

 Basic description of 2018 pitches compared to other RHP:

 His slider is thrown extremely hard, generates fewer whiffs/swing compared to other pitchers' sliders, results in more flyballs compared to other pitchers' sliders and has less than expected depth.
 His fourseam fastball has less armside movement than typical and has essentially average velo.
 His curve has an exceptional bite, results in more flyballs compared to other pitchers' curves, is slightly harder than usual and has primarily 12-6 movement.
 His change (take this with a grain of salt because he's only thrown 15 of them in 2018) results in more flyballs compared to other pitchers' changeups and is slightly firmer than usual.